ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## unreliable-datagram

 This profile provides unreliable datagram transport service.
+An example of a protocol that provides this service is UDP.
 It should consist of the following properties:

  | Property                 | Value     |